The London Studios: ITV

 The studios were originally built by the London weekend ITV franchise holder, London Weekend Television (LWT).
 In 1991, Carlton Television won the London weekday franchise from Thames Television, but unlike Thames, Carlton had no studios of its own.
 Carlton rented space from The London Studios from 1993 for its own post-production and continuity facilities.
 This arrangement continued until 2002, when an agreement was reached for Carlton to be permanently based within space used by LWT; in the intervening years LWT had been taken over by Granada plc, and a close relationship had developed between Granada and Carlton.
 This led to consolidation within the ITV network and an agreement for the two to work together as ITV London.

-Since 2002, all the ITV plc-owned regions' continuity before national programmes has been presented from the London Studios, as well as continuity before regional programmes in the following regions: Meridian, Westcountry, HTV West, Anglia, the non-franchise ITV Thames Valley region and since 2006 HTV Wales, although between 2002 and 2006 the Welsh station's continuity was recorded and sent electronically to London.
+Since 2002, all the ITV plc-owned regions' continuity before national programmes were presented from the London Studios and additional continuity before regional programmes in the following regions: Meridian, Westcountry, HTV West, Anglia, the non-franchise ITV Thames Valley region and since 16 January 2006 HTV Wales, although between 2002 and 15 January 2006, the Welsh station's continuity was recorded and sent electronically to London.
 The complex also housed the continuity of ITV plc's digital channels ITV2, ITV3, ITV4 and CITV.
 The site also handled the playout of all the above until 2007, when the service was outsourced to Technicolor Network Services (TNS) (now part of Ericsson).
 The play-out is now run from Ericsson's broadcast centre in Chiswick.

 Ericsson now provides network feeds to transmission centres in Leeds (home of the Northern Transmission Centre, which was also originally taken over by TNS as part of the outsourcing deal) and Glasgow (STV).

 ITV Studios

 In 1994, Granada Group took over LWT and acquired the building.
-When ITV franchises were permitted to take one another over in the 1990s (which had previously been restricted), Carlton and Granada, between the two companies, eventually owned all the franchises in England and Wales.
-By the time the two companies merged in 2004, all of Carlton's studios had either been sold, or were surplus to requirements, so were sold soon after.
+When ITV franchises were permitted to take one another over in the 1990s (which were previously restricted), Carlton and Granada between them, eventually owned all the franchises in England and Wales, merged in 2004.
+All of Carlton's studios had either been sold, or were surplus to requirements.
 Although the parent companies merged, and are now one (called ITV plc), Granada Television Ltd still exists as a subsidiary of ITV plc, and owns all ITV plc's studios (wholly in Leeds and London, and formerly as a joint venture with BBC Studios & Post Production in Manchester).

 The studios produced the bulk of original ITV Studios' programmes, but anyone could hire the studios, so the studios were often seen on other channels' programmes.